Statistic Elmhurst Illinois National

 Elmhurst Racial Demographics & Ethnicity

-The Elmhurst racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Elmhurst is 86.8% White, 1.5% Black or African American, 6.2% Asian, 0.1% American Indian and 0% Native Hawaiian - 7.7% of the population identify as Hispanic or Latino.
-Of all households, 85.9% reported speaking English only, while 4.5% reported speaking Spanish only.
-A total of 9.6% of residents were considered foreign born.
+Recognizing the racial demographics and ethnicity breakdown of Elmhurst is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Elmhurst, the racial breakdown comprises 86.8% White, 1.5% Black or African American, 6.2% Asian, 0.1% American Indian, and 0% Native Hawaiian, with 7.7% of the population identifying as Hispanic or Latino.
+85.9% of households reported speaking English only, while 4.5% reported speaking Spanish only.
+Furthermore, 9.6% of residents were categorized as foreign-born.

 Elmhurst Population Density